jfrolich/authorize/README.md

       end
     end

+    # Action can be a list of actions, a single action such as ':read',
+    # or be completely omitted (equivalent to :all)
-    rule [:read], "actors can read their own private items", struct_or_changeset, actor do item = get_struct(struct_or_changeset)
+    rule :read, "actors can read their own private items", struct_or_changeset, actor do item = get_struct(struct_or_changeset)
       if item.private? and item.user_id == actor.id do
         :ok